-Conceptual Approach Definition Main Features American model Corporate environmental responsibility: A component of the overall business strategy and corporate development, which takes into account the environment that, goes beyond creating profit and statutory social standards.
+Wodern Conceptual Approaches to the Definition of Environmental Responsionity Conceptual Approach Definition Main Features American model Corporate environmental responsibility: a component of the overall business strategy and corporate development, which takes into account the environment that goes beyond creating profit and statutory social standards.
 The level of corporate responsibility for the environment and the appropriate corporate actions are determined by the management of the corporation. leading role of the business community; slight role of governmental regulation; juridical support for local communities.
-European model Business ecological responsibility: a concept of the company concerning the environmental interests of society with a focus on compliance with regulatory requirements and on compliance of the actions with the relevant environmental issues in the operations area. regulatory compliance; implementation basis: legal responsibility; high level of media interest.
+European model Business ecological responsibility: a concept of the company concerning the environmental interests of society with a focus on compliance with regulatory requirements and on compliance of the actions with the relevant environmental issues in the operations area. regulatory compliance;implementation basis: legal responsibility;high level of media interest.
 Domestic model Environmental business responsibility: standards based on the moral positions concerning to the environment and thus to the future generations life.
-This responsibility includes environmental protection, optimal use of natural resources and environmental safety of production and consumption processes. focus on the state and the shareholders; low level of reporting; low level of vested interest.
+This responsibility includes environmental protection, optimal use of natural resources and environmental safety of production and consumption processes. focus on the state and the shareholders;low level of reporting;low level of vested interest.